Plan for the future of your craftroom and hear what the studio owners would possibly change about theirs.

 Episode 11 marks the release of our last regular Crafted Spaces episode.
 We hope that you've been enjoying this series!
 Three Crafted Spaces Studio Tour episodes will be shared with you at the end of August.
 You'll get a close-up view to see how Keisha, Mackenzie, and Mary have their Crafted Spaces organized and decorated.
 Keep watching for more updates on these three tours!

 Sometimes a crafter's interests change over the years and it's smart to plan ahead.
-If you think about this now, it could save you some regret later.
+If you think about these rearranging room ideas for your craft space now, it could save you some regret later.

-In the case that you decide to change your craft space in the future, you must be flexible with the type of dividers you have to organize your space.
+In the case that you are redesigning your room in the future, you must be flexible with the type of dividers you have to organize your space.
 This refers to baskets, bins, shelves and dividers.
 Let your system change with you.

 If you're like Mary Fish, who likes permanent cabinets, she decided she wanted to have built-in storage and she keeps some of them empty.
 Not all of your spaces have to be filled!
 What a good reminder.